Last updated on July 4th, 2019 at 04:00 am

 AirBadminton has been created to be played on a variety of even safe surfaces.
 Those include hard, grass and sand surfaces.

-Due to the aerodynamics of the AirShuttle, where possible, courts should be set up laterally to the prevailing wind direction to allow for the best wind resistance.
+It is recommended that courts are set up laterally to the prevailing wind direction to allow for the best wind resistance.

 Don’t forget you can still play AirBadminton on existing outdoor badminton courts.

-- The BWF recommended scoring system is the best of five games to nine points.
-However, other systems may be used to suit local considerations.
+- You are free to set your own scoring system.
+However the BWF recommend a scoring system that is the best of five games to nine points.

 - If the score is tied at 8-all, the side which gains a two-point lead first will win the game.